KvGeijer/tree-sitter-zote/README.md

 # A tree-sitter grammar for Zote

-After 25 days of Advent of Code in [Zote](https://github.com/KvGeijer/zote) I started missing the syntax highlighting and syntax errors from other languages.
+This repo contains a tree-sitter for [Zote](https://github.com/KvGeijer/zote), including queries for syntax highlighting.
+After 25 days of Advent of Code in [Zote](https://github.com/KvGeijer/zote) I started missing the highlighting and syntax errors from other languages.
+It would be ideal to implement a language server as well to cover syntax errors as well.

 Here is an example of how it looks in Helix when using the theme `vim_dark_high_contrast`